benjaminheath238/Neutron/docs/config.md

 Each implementation extends the last so `INI_PARSER_WITH_SUB_SECTIONS` does everything that `INI_PARSER_SIMPLE` does and more.

-All the parser methods can have comments using the `#` or `;` and the use of `"` around values is not needed.
+All the parser methods can have comments using either `#` or `;`.
+The use of `"` around values is not needed.
 It is not needed for all options to be in a section but may cause unplanned inheritance.

 The `INI_PARSER_SIMPLE` implementation only parses key-value pairs of the form `key="value"` and adds them to the root Configuration object.

 The `INI_PARSER_WITH_SECTIONS` implementation can also parse sections defined using headers in the form `[name]`.
+Key-value pairs will be added to the section or root if no sections exists.

 The `INI_PARSER_WITH_COMPLEX_OPTIONS` implementation can also parse key-value pairs that are of the form `name=(key0="value" ...)`.